Jannatul-Ferdouse-Esha/Portfolio/README.md

 ### Projects Section

 [![Project Section Screenshot](projects_shoot.png)](https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#projects)
-Click the image or the link below to view the live Contact Me section: [https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#projects](https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#projects)
+Click the image  below to view the  Contact Me section:

 * A project box for your GitHub profile.
 * The box expands on hover and directs to your GitHub profile upon clicking.